jchaing/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    - To allow servers to store information about the client and to persist authentication information across requests without having to re-enter credentials

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    - Bcrypt hashes the password by generating a random salt.

 - [ ] What does bcrypt do to slow down attackers?

+    - Uses key derivation function to slow down hacker's ability to get a user's password.

 - [ ] What are the three parts of the JSON Web Token?

+    - The 3 parts of the JSON Web Token are: Header, Payload and Signature.

 ## Minimum Viable Product